GreenArrow Email Software Documentation

 Installing and Running SystemD TimeSync Service

 This service is available on the package systemd-timesyncd.
-To install it run the command for the Linux distribution on your server:

 • Debian/Ubuntu distributions: